 Tip 1: Don’t use Glossika first — Use books and tutors

-I tried this, with Korean.
+I tried using Glossika first with Korean — but it didn’t go well.
 I’ve learned tons of languages, and am used to being overwhelmed and uncomfortable.
 But the result was that I was confused a lot of the time and I learned slowly.

-Contrast with Arabic, where I spent two weeks with a book first and learned conjugation, some words and the way sentences work.
-I started Glossika and even though their placement test still only put me at the very bottom rung, I actually progressed and learned.
+Contrast with Arabic, where I spent two weeks with a book first and learned conjugation, some words and the way sentences work, and then started Glossika.
+Even though their placement test only put me at the very bottom rung, I actually progressed and learned.

-Here’s what I think you should know before you start using Glossika:
+Here’s what you should know before you start using Glossika:

-- How verbs are conjugated, at least in most common forms (present, perfect, simple past, simple future, imperative)
+- Verb conjugation, at least in most common forms (present, perfect, simple past, simple future, imperative)

 - Sentence structure (where subject, object, adjectives and verb go usually)

 - Politeness concepts where it exists in a language

 - Core vocabulary of a few hundred words

 Have a look at our 80-20 vocabulary list for a suggestion of words you might want to learn.

 After learning the basics of any language from a book for 2-4 weeks you’ll start to feel like you want to hear how sentences are actually made.
 This is where Glossika shines.